-The ISO 26000: Guidance on Social Responsibility is the internationally recognized and supported standard for social responsibility, published by the International Organization for Standardization (ISO).
+The ISO 26000: Guidance on Social Responsibility is the globally recognised standard monitoring and reporting social responsibility, published by the International Organisation for Standardisation (ISO).

-The standard defines social responsibility as: “ the responsibility of an organization for the impacts of its decisions and activities on society and the environment through transparent and ethical behavior” that:
+The standard defines social responsibility as: “the responsibility of an organisation for the impacts of its decisions and activities on society and the environment through transparent and ethical behavior” that:

 ISO 26000 establishes the principles and guidelines of the concept of social responsibility.

-It intends to help all types of organizations, like companies, NGOs, cooperatives, unions, operate in a socially responsible way and integrate socially responsible behavior into the organization.
-This means that organizations are aware of how their actions and decisions impact the people and the environment around them and act accordingly.
+It intends to help all types of organisations, companies, NGOs, cooperatives, unions, operate in a socially responsible way by integrating socially responsible behavior into the organisation.
+This means that organisations are aware of how their actions and decisions impact the people and the environment around them and act accordingly.

-ISO 26000 is aligned with the definition of Corporate Social Responsibility (CSR) as defined in 2001 by the European Union: “A concept whereby companies integrate social and environmental concerns in their business operations and in their interaction with their stakeholders on a voluntary basis.”
+ISO 26000 is aligned with the definition of Corporate Social Responsibility (CSR) as defined in 2001 by the European Union: “A concept whereby companies integrate social and environmental concerns in their business operations and in their interaction with their stakeholders.”

-Consequently, many organizations align their CSR strategy with the standard ISO 26000.
+Consequently, many organisations align their CSR strategy with ISO 26000.

-The consideration started with the organization’s philanthropic activity, and then gradually expanded over the years to include topics such as labor conditions, fair business operations, human rights, the environment, corruption, and consumer protection.
+The consideration started with the organisation’s philanthropic activity, and then gradually expanded over the years to include topics such as labor conditions, fair business operations, human rights, the environment, corruption, and consumer protection.

 In response to this, the standard ISO 14001: Environmental management systems – Requirements with guidance for use, that focuses on pollution prevention and environmental management, was published in 1996.
 It is used by businesses, nonprofits, and government agencies to reduce pollution, waste, and greenhouse gas emissions.